StaymanHou/OIT-ITEC310-Demos/5-2-server-communication/README.md

-Run `python -m http.server 3011` to start the simple web server.
+Run `python3 -m http.server 3011` to start the simple web server.

 Visit http://127.0.0.1:3011 in your browser.